shirinlakhani/agentic_clinical_ai/README.md

 # Agentic Clinical AI

 ## Overview
 **Agentic Clinical AI** is a Python-based framework for building multi-persona, reusable prompt libraries to guide AI in clinical workflows.
-It supports high-stakes medical decision-making, patient engagement, and administrative efficiency by leveraging structured prompt templates and agentic workflows.
+It supports high-stakes medical decision-making, patient engagement, and administrative efficiency by leveraging structured prompt templates and agentic workflows.git add .

 This project demonstrates: